Ask your plant question

 Click the picture above to see yellow and brown aphids in high rez

-The last picture above shows ants "farming" aphids.
-Ants protect the aphids (and also move them around) in order to "milk" the aphids of their sweet honeydew excretions, which ants eat
+Above, the last picture above shows ants "farming" aphids.
+Ants protect the aphids (and also move them around) in order to "milk" the aphids of their sweet honeydew excretions, which ants eat.
+Attacking ants (where they live) is often necessary to keep down aphids.
+On the other hand, Mama aphid just flies in and deposits eggs outdoors.
+Mama is persistent and works hardest during dry spells

 Scale insects